- Joseph Hollas

-In my country there is a great distrust between the leader and the public, but there is a trust between his party and the public.
-This trust between party and people is not all-encompassing.
-A large portion of Britain’s population are very critical of the party in power.
-This allows for an acceptance of intolerable behaviour.
+In my country there is a great distrust between the leader and the public, but there is trust between the leading party, his party, and the public.
+This trust between party and people is however not all-encompassing.

-For many years, Conservative MPs have been lying to the British public about the realities of the climate situation.
-They are now accepting that this is a problem but have, for years, taken place in an act known as greenwashing.
+For many years, Conservative MPs have been lying to the British public about the reality of climate change.

 We, as people of this planet, need to protect our planet, and therefore ourselves.
-We can do that by making sure that those attendees of COP 26 bring action to the table.
-Make the changes, and take the hard decision if you have to.
-It’s only the world at stake.
+We can do that by making sure that those attendees of conferences such as COP bring action to the table, make necessary changes, and are ready to take hard decision if they have to.
+After all, it’s only the planet, our only home, that is at stake.

 We have to make sure that we will not accept any greenwashing that comes out of this conference.
-Do not be persuaded by this government, with a track history of lying, that everything is fine.
+We cannot be persuaded by this government, with a track history of lying, that everything is fine.
 Because it’s not fine.

 Recently I have seen a lot of videos on social media of climate protestors blocking highways in Britain with their feeble, human bodies.
 A line of (majoritively old) people line up across a busy motorway with 4X4 cars and white vans.
-The drivers of the vehicles have souls, so they stop their cars and wait for the protestors to move.
+The drivers of the vehicles stop their cars and wait for the protestors to move.

 They don’t move, they just stay put.
 And the drivers get frustrated.
-Their frustration builds and they leave their cars and they ask the protestors what the fuck they are doing.
+Their frustration builds and they leave their cars and they ask the protestors what they are doing.

 Many of these people in their vehicles are working.
-They’re just doing their jobs, which helps them survive in the system.
-The only way a labourer can support a community is through the white van.
+They’re just doing their jobs, which helps them survive the system.
+The only way this worker can support his family, his community is through the white van.
 The van provides the space for tools and the ability to move between people’s homes at speed.
 The most cost-effective vans use petrol and diesel to run.
 If these vans weren’t on the highways, then we would be emitting less greenhouse gases.
 But these workers need their vans, and they need to drive them.

-We can reduce our effect on this planet by making changes to the way we drive.
+We do know we can reduce our effect on this planet by making changes to the way we drive.

-When the protestors block the white van and its driver from getting to their next job, then that is less money for that worker to spend on a nice, family meal, or a Christmas present.
-The protestors cannot attack individuals in this way.
-It is inadvertently harsh on that one person, who has done nothing but go to work – just like we’ve all been taught to do to survive in this world.
-If the protestors are wanting to appeal to the wider public, then victimising innocent people is not the way to go.
+But when protestors block the white van and its driver from getting to their next job, then that is less money for that worker to spend out on a family meal, or a Christmas present, or even basic necessities.
+I believe that it is wrong for protestors to act in a way that impacts individuals in this way.
+Even if the action is targeted at addressing a systemic issue, it is inadvertently harsh on that one individual person, who has done nothing but go to work – just like we all must do to survive in this world.
+If the protestors are wanting to appeal to the wider public, then impacting the livelihood of individuals is not the way to go.